abeebridwan/abeebridwan/README.md

 - 👋 Hi, I’m @abeebridwan
-- 👀 I’m interested in ...
+- 👀 I’m interested in tech and businesses
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tech and business related
-- 📫 How to reach me ...
+- 📫 How to reach me -- olumideuae@gmail.com

 <!---
 abeebridwan/abeebridwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.